techbrett/OfficeDocs-SkypeForBusiness/Teams/new-teams-vdi-requirements-deploy.md

 >[!Note]
 >In Windows Server or Windows 10/11 Multiuser environments, installation of MicrosoftTeamsMeetingAddinInstaller.msi can fail with the error *"Installation success or error status: 1625."*.

-This error is caused by GPOs affecting Windows Installer.
-This includes [**DisableUserInstalls**](/windows/win32/msi/disableuserinstalls), [**DisableMSI**](/windows/win32/msi/disablemsi), or AppLocker policies based on Publisher rule conditions, or a RuleCollection for MSI installs.
+This error is caused by GPOs affecting Windows Installer, and includes [**DisableUserInstalls**](/windows/win32/msi/disableuserinstalls), [**DisableMSI**](/windows/win32/msi/disablemsi), or AppLocker policies based on Publisher rule conditions, or a RuleCollection for MSI installs.
 In this case you must create an exception such as:

 - FilePathCondition Path="%PROGRAMFILES%\WINDOWSAPPS\*\MICROSOFTTEAMSMEETINGADDININSTALLER.MSI"